 GAPRI’s fellow in Nigeria Tunji Odelola writing in the Africa edition of ehospice looks at how the erratic availability of opioid analgesics together with administrative bottlenecks saw negligible opioid consumption in Nigeria – the average opioid coverage rate was 0.2% between 2008 and 2010.
 Nigeria also had an estimated 180,000 annual deaths in untreated pain.

-Concerned pain specialists, caregivers, health professionals and palliative care advocates are frustrated watching their patients and loved ones suffer in pain.
-Advocacy has been ongoing at different levels by non-governmental organizations, civil society associations, and key individuals in pain management and palliative care in Nigeria, both within and outside of the country.
+GAPRI’s involvement in Nigeria followed advocacy that had been ongoing at different levels by non-governmental organisations, civil society associations, and key individuals in pain management and palliative care in Nigeria, both within and outside of the country.

 In 2011 GAPRI started collaboration with the Federal Ministry of Health to ensure opioid availability for the treatment of moderate to severe pain and to generate demand among prescribers and patients.
 The involvement of national stakeholders including the Hospice and Palliative Care Association of Nigeria (HPCAN) and the Society for the Study of Pain, means that a multi-sectoral approach is being developed to expand access to pain relief.